-- It is highly advisable to use a digital chlorine meter, the costs of which is incorporated in the monitoring programme outlined earlier. - Preventive maintenance is the most important part of smooth operation of any facility.
-Due to lack of importance given to these areas many industries suffer huge cost of replacing bigger and expensive parts.
+- Preventive maintenance is the most important part of smooth operation of any facility.
+Due to lack of importance given to these areas many industries suffer huge costs of replacing expensive parts.
 For an example maintaining filters well will make membrane life longer.
-To do this the staff must keep the logs regularly, they should be able to interpret the logs, and they should also know by looking at the pressure gauges when the filters need to be backwashed or replaced. - The power and desalination plants need regular maintenance. - Documents such as manuals and catalogues must be easily accessible to operators for reference and guidance. - The staffs that are operating the system seem to be very committed and interested in the operations.
-However they need training in the technical knowhow of the function of plants, maintenance and keeping the water quality constant. - Proper stock keeping of spare parts, filters and chemicals must be practiced.
-Especially, care must be taken to store chemicals in appropriate atmosphere. - It is also recommended to undertake an Energy Audit as well as a Water Audit annually.
+To do this the staff must keep the logs regularly, they should be able to interpret the logs, and they should also know by looking at the pressure gauges when the filters need to be backwashed or replaced. - The plants need regular maintenance.
+This includes checking operations of plant, pumps and modules for leaks, oiling and applying grease. - Documents such as manuals, catalogues and design documents must be easily accessible to operators for reference and guidance.
+Step by step plant operations, chemical handling and safety precautions should be displayed in both English and local language (Dhivehi). - Proper stock keeping of spare parts, filters and chemicals must be practiced.
+Especially, care must be taken to store chemicals in appropriate atmosphere. - The staff should learn how to check the pressure from the system, assess the functioning, flow and production of the plant. - Carryout regular water quality tests, including groundwater from the borehole located for baseline monitoring for the purpose of this 2010 Audit. - It is possible that there is loss in the power system because the amount of diesel consumed for a unit of energy produced is slightly higher than in some other resorts.
+This needs to be checked separately. - It is also recommended to undertake an Energy Audit as well as a Water Audit annually.
 This will help minimize costs dramatically and improve performance of utilities. - An Environmental Management System or Environment and Safety Management Plan needs to be in place to show the resort's commitment to maintain good compliance and performance in matters relating to health, safety and environmental protection and conservation.
 Periodic monitoring of performance is also recommended.
 Monitoring environmental performance of the powerhouse and desalination facilities would not only demonstrate environmental compliance but also help minimize costs in the medium to long term.
 It is even better and worthwhile to undertake a corporate environmental monitoring programme incorporating all aspects of the operations so that cost of monitoring and subsequent operational costs are minimized.